 Born the only daughter of Tsar Alexander ll of Russia, and therefore the reputed richest daughter of any sovereign in Europe, Marie grew up spoiled and indulged in a manner her future mother-in-law could’ve only dreamed about during her own childhood.
 Perhaps the most surprising aspect of Grand Duchess Marie’s engagement to Queen Victoria’s second son in 1873 is that it wasn’t at all arranged, and was in fact a Romeo and Juliet style love match between two lovers from warring families bitterly opposed to their union.
 The specific conflict recently fought between these two rival houses was the Crimean War, which had gone badly for Britain but worse for Russia, and had left the parents of both lovers desperately seeking other mates for their children during their sporadic two year courtship.
 Having met in Hesse-Darmstadt while visiting mutual family, Alfred and Marie had fallen instantly in love with each other and refused to marry anyone else.
 The parents finally relented, and they were finally married in two extravagant weddings, one Orthodox, the other Anglican, in St. Petersburg.
 Ironically, one of the bride’s mother’s objections to the match was that the English seemed cold and unfriendly to her, and she was certain how unhappy her only daughter would be in their country.
 How right she was!!!!

 Shit initially hit the fan when the new bride and groom arrived in London to be welcomed and feted at a court ball by Queen Victoria.
 The new Duchess of Edinburgh discovered to her ever lasting consternation that her mother-in-law had bestowed upon her a court ranking beneath the Queen’s daughters and the Princess of Wales.
 Furthermore, her Royal Highness title now had to supersede the Imperial Highness title she was born with.
 For the sole daughter of a Russian tsar, who’d taken precedence over all other grand duchesses since birth, Marie’s feeling of insult at the hands of Queen Victoria was the equivalent of having been slapped in the face, then pissed on.
 Furthermore, Marie, like all the Romanovs, possessed a curious mix of earthiness and grandiosity that sometimes left her adopted court bewildered, if not outright disgusted.
 A good case in point occurred during the christening of her only son and first born child.
 Jane Ridley quotes a letter written by the Princess of Wales to her sister, the Tsarievna of Russia, describing what happened.
-While holding her newborn during the ceremony, Marie proceeded to whip her ample breast out of her gown and proceed to breastfeed him when began crying.
-When the boy, named Alfred, threw up on his mater, she handed him to her mother, the Empress, and then walked around, flashing her teat to all assembled, until she found a servant to clean her up.
+While holding her newborn during the ceremony, Marie proceeded to whip her ample breast out of her gown and began to breastfeed him when her babe began crying.
+When the boy, named Alfred, threw up on his mater, she handed him to her mother, the Empress, and then walked around, flashing her puke drenched teat to all assembled, until she found a servant to clean her up.
 Queen Victoria, wrote the future Queen Alexandra, was particularly revolted by the display.

 Marie retaliated against her prudish and condescending in-laws by always wearing her Russian jewels, far superior to those of her sisters-in-law, at every court ball.
 Throwing her money around became a compulsive habit for this newly married royal couple, and their country manor, Eastwell Park, soon gained the reputation for being among the most sumptuous grand houses in England.
 Still, nothing could relieve the boredom she felt at the gloomy Court of St.James.
 In time she’d grow to hate England and all things English.
 Not even the subsequent births of her four daughters changed her mind concerning the sceptered isle.
 Matters weren’t helped by her frequently absent, naval commander husband’s frequent infidelities, alcoholism and mounting gambling debts, all of which his wife was obliged to pay.